Skip to Content

 P.S.
 You don’t have to use markers or paint.
 Decorative tape and construction paper works well too!

 I chose to keep it simple like a younger elementary kid would do.
+This can also look way more professional and complex for older kids.

 coloring the toilet paper binoculars